JohnTerragnoli/ECE382_Lab02/README.md

 Now we're in familiar territory!
 With this first guess, I went no further because it looks like the answer.
 Therefore, the key 0x73, 0x9E looks like it is the right key for the message.

+The final code for this project can be seen [here](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab02/master/1.1main.asm).
+This includes all functionalities.

 #General Lessons Learned:
 1. You can start the program over from the beginning once you've run in it using the "restart" button.